 Customer service is our top priority whether you order online, in person, or by phone.
 Veneer experts are available to help with veneer selection as well as installation hints and tips.
 We value your time and pledge your orders and questions will be professionally handled.

-Veneer can be different colors within the same wood species.
+Veneer can be different colors within the same species.
 Some species are more consistent than others, but most will have some color variation.
-The only way to guarantee good color consistency is to buy all veneer from the same log.
+The only way to guarantee good color consistency is to buy veneer from the same log.